streamingfast/firehose-docs/integrate-new-chains/new-blockchains.md

 git commit -m "Initial commit"
 ```

-Three references to "ACME" exist within Firehose-ACME that need to be updated to reflect the new chain name. _Note, the capitalization of letters, or casing, is different for all three versions of "ACME."_
+Three references to "Acme" exist within Firehose-Acme that need to be updated to reflect the new chain name. _Note, the capitalization of letters, or casing, is different for all three versions of "Acme."_

 * acme -> \<newchainname>
 * Acme -> \<Newchainname>
-* ACME -> \<NEWCHAINNAME>
+* Acme -> \<NEWCHAINNAME>

 {% hint style="warning" %}
 _Important: Don't forget to update all variants of "\<chain>" to the name of the new chain being integrated.
 For example, if the chain's name was "aptos" the updates will be "aptos", "Aptos" and "APTOS", respectively._